MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-the-xpathnavigator-and-xpathnodeiterator-classes.md

 ---
-title: "How to Work with the XPathNavigator and XPathNodeIterator Classes"
+title: "Work with the XPathNavigator and XPathNodeIterator Classes"

 manager: soliver